All-optical programming of polarization singularities in a photonic-crystal laser: Results

-To investigate the far-field radiation pattern, we focus on the case $\sigma=$ 3.2µm and examine the corresponding far-field intensity and polarization textures in both momentum and real space above the threshold (the radiation patterns are the same for other spot sizes).
-The measurements, together with the analytical predictions of the envelope function model, are presented in Fig.\ref{fig:3}(e–h).
+We investigate the far-field radiation pattern for $\sigma=$ 3.2~$\mu$m by examining the corresponding far-field intensity and polarization textures in both momentum and real space above threshold.
+The measurements, together with the analytical predictions of the envelope-function model, are shown in Fig.~\ref{fig:3}(e–h).The radiation patterns remain unchanged for other spot sizes.
 The momentum-space lasing emission exhibits a polarization vortex centered at $\vec{k}_\parallel=\vec{0}$ [Fig.~\ref{fig:3}(e–f)], characteristic of the monopolar BIC of the underlying Bloch mode \cite{nguyen_generalized_2025}.
-As dictated by Eq.~(\ref{eq:farfield_trap_k}), the radiative amplitude vanishes at the $\Gamma$-point for any envelope function; therefore, the momentum-space singularity is preserved independently of the pump profile.
+As follows from Eq.~(\ref{eq:farfield_trap_k}), the radiative amplitude vanishes at the $\Gamma$-point irrespective of the envelope function.
+The momentum-space singularity is therefore preserved independently of the pump profile.
+In real space, however, the far-field pattern is set by the envelope of the trapped state.
+According to Eq.~(\ref{eq:monopolar_farfield_realspace}), the emitted field is proportional to the spatial gradient of the envelope function.
+For a radially symmetric envelope $F(\vec{r}_\parallel)=F(|\vec{r}_\parallel|)$ produced by a symmetric pump spot, the far field reduces to $F'(|\vec{r}_\parallel|)\,\vec{u}_\varphi$.
+In the case of the Gaussian pump used here, this results in a donut-shaped real-space intensity distribution with a single polarization singularity at the center, in agreement with the measurements shown in Fig.~\ref{fig:3}(g–h).